 TEDxFondduLac received a renewal of its license after that first event and held its 2018 event once again in downtown Fond du Lac.
 August 25, 2018’s event, themed “Enough”, featured 15 speakers, new ways to continue to be involved as the audience grew, and more engagement than before.
 The videos from this event were quickly edited as the excitement from the day spilled into the days that followed and all were quickly approved and included on this site.
 In fact, one of the videos from that day was relisted on the official TED website.

 After another license renewal, TEDxFondduLac will return on Saturday, August 17, 2019 to Thelma Sadoff Center for the Arts and downtown Fond du Lac.

 The TEDxFondduLac team is comprised of passionate volunteers who believe in the mission of “ideas worth spreading” and believe that Fond du Lac, Wisconsin is the place to showcase new, innovative thoughts.
 The team prides itself on the diverse mix of ideas that go to the stage and the work they put in to craft an experience that will keep all attendees happy and engaged.
 Contagious energy is abound within the team as they refer to themselves as a family, supporting each other to push boundaries in not only these events, but in their daily lives.

+Tickets for all of our TEDx events are available online through this website.
 Tickets for our 2018 event sold out in 2 hours, and for our inaugural 2017 event, in 6 hours.